renovatebot/renovate/docs/usage/config-overview.md

 #### Installing Renovate into selected repositories always leads to onboarding PRs

-Additionally, if an Organization is installed with "Selected repositories" then the app will change `onboardingNoDeps` to `true` so that an Onboarding PR is created even if no dependencies are detected.
+Additionally, if an Organization is installed with "Selected repositories" then the app will change `onboardingNoDeps` to `"enabled"` so that an Onboarding PR is created even if no dependencies are detected.

 ### Fork Processing